equinor/fmu-dataio/tests/data/drogon/rms/output/faultroom/README.txt

-Formats from faultroom; triangualed polygons on geojson format.
+Formats from faultroom; triangulated polygons on geojson format.